-In the United States, kidney cancer accounts for about 4% of all cancers.
+In the United States, kidney cancer accounts for about 4% of all cancers and each year more than 61,000 people are diagnosed with kidney cancer.
+The most common type of kidney cancer is renal cell carcinoma (RCC), which starts in the lining of very small tubes (tubules) in the kidney.
 Kidney cancer occurs slightly more often in males and is usually diagnosed between the ages of 50 and 70 but can occur at any age.
 In adults, the most common type of kidney cancer is renal cell cancer.
+(1,2)

-Tiny tubules in the kidneys filter and clean the blood and take out waste products and make urine.
+Tiny tubules in the kidneys filter and clean the blood, remove waste products and make urine.
 Urine passes from each kidney through a long tube called a ureter into the bladder, which holds the urine until it passes through the urethra and leaves the body.

 Renal cell cancer is a disease in which cancer cells develop in the cells lining the small tubules in the kidney.
 Cancer that starts in the ureters is different from renal cell cancer and is discussed in transitional cell cancer of the bladder.

 The body can function perfectly well with one kidney and one adrenal gland if they are normal.
-This allows for the removal of one entire kidney and adrenal gland when necessary to remove a cancer localized to the kidney area.,
+This allows for the removal of one entire kidney and adrenal gland when necessary to remove a cancer localized to the kidney area.
+(1,2)

 Symptoms & Signs of Renal Cell Cancer